 DOGS are located at the top of the first hill.
 During daylight hours there is no problem, they are calm.
 At night they will bark and sometimes chase you to bite.
 Be careful.
 Don’t walk past them after dark if you can help it.
 You can bring a stick to swing and some rocks to throw and they’ll probably stay in the grass area away from the road.
 I do that and so far, so good.

 This hill is located behind the Krabi sports school on the way out to Big C and Lotus’s.
-You’re best off to find it on the Google Maps here and get directions from where you are.
+You’re best off finding it on the Google Maps here and getting directions from where you are.

 Park at the bottom, as I said, the road can be very slippery and you may slip off the edge.
-Guardrail was NOT put together well on this hill.
+The guardrail was NOT put together well on this hill.

 Thara Park in Krabi Town

 Thara Park is a large park down near the Krabi River in Krabi town.
 There is a paved path that goes around the park that is about 1.15 km long.

 Distance: 1.15 km around the big loop encircling the park.
 There is also a 1/4 mile running track by the river and football (soccer) fields you can run laps around.

 Running Conditions: Quite good.
 Even in thunderstorms, you have some buildings to hide under until the storm has passed.
 Don’t run in lightning, but if raining with no lightning – no worries.
 This is one of the best times to run, isn’t it?

 Restrooms: Yes, there is at least one that is open during regular daylight hours.